top of page

 Conclusion

 The realm of mental and behavioral diseases presents a complex landscape shaped by a multitude of factors, including genetics, environment, and individual lifestyle.
-Through this comprehensive review, we have delved into the intricate nature of these conditions, exploring their diverse clinical manifestations, associated genetic mutations, diagnostic challenges, and the significant hurdles they pose to affected individuals.
+This comprehensive review delved into the intricate nature of these conditions, exploring their diverse clinical manifestations, associated genetic mutations, diagnostic challenges, and the significant hurdles they pose to affected individuals.
 While understanding the genetic underpinnings of mental and behavioral diseases remains a challenging pursuit, it holds immense promise for advancing our knowledge and fostering the development of more targeted and effective therapies.
 The intricate interplay between genetic susceptibility and environmental influences underscores the need for multifaceted approaches to diagnosis, treatment, and support for those grappling with these conditions.

 Bibliographical References